The narrative describes a market the metrics do not yet reflect.

 What to review before changing the plan

-Diagnostic use: AI search, answer engines, or citation surfaces do not understand or recommend the business cleanly.
-Qualified buyers may compare options without seeing enough trust, proof, or entity clarity.
-The next step is to separate the visible symptom from the actual failure layer before changing budget, vendor, content, page, or offer.
+Marketing Audit use: ChatGPT, Google AI, or other citation surfaces do not understand or recommend the business cleanly.
+Qualified buyers may compare options without seeing enough trust, proof, or clear public identity.
+The next step is to separate the visible symptom from the actual real problem before changing budget, vendor, content, page, or offer.

 | Symptom | Likely cause | What to check | Route |